davidrivasrodriguez/wallapop/README.md

-# Laravel Project
+# Wallapop Marketplace

-This is a project based on the Laravel framework.
-It includes functionalities for user management, authentication, and more.
+This is a marketplace project based on the Laravel framework.
+It includes functionalities for product listings, user management, authentication, and category management.

 ## Requirements

 - PHP >= 8.2
 - Composer
+- MySQL/SQLite

 ## Installation